A Mathematical Framework for Linear Response Theory for Nonautonomous Systems: Linear response for sequential composition of expanding maps

 \section{Linear response for sequential composition of expanding maps}

 In this section we apply Theorem \ref{thm:LR_strong} to establish linear response for sequential composition of deterministic expanding maps.
-The kind systems we will consider will be a sequential composition of maps which are near to a certain expanding map $T_0$ (the admitted distance will be estimated by the properties of $T_0$), and we will consider adittive deterministic perturbations of the maps.
-In the following subsections we will see how to verify the assumptions needed to apply theorem \ref{thm:LR_strong}, starting from the exponential loss of memory.
+The kind systems we will consider are sequential composition of maps that are close to a certain expanding map $T_0$ (the admitted distance will be estimated by the properties of $T_0$), and we will consider additive deterministic perturbations of the maps.
+In the following subsections we will see how to verify the assumptions needed to apply Theorem \ref{thm:LR_strong}, starting from the exponential loss of memory, { which will be provided by the results of Appendix \ref{appendixa}.
+The results of Appendix~\ref{appendixa} would also allow one to treat similar examples in which the expanding maps vary slowly along the sequence (see Theorem~\ref{thm:slow-variation-loss-memory}).
+To avoid a repetition of nearly identical arguments, we do not spell out this extension in detail.}